 1. Learn to Read Scripture with Confidence in Its Reliability

 While North Americans may struggle with Bible stories such as the flood, the parting of the Red Sea, Jonah being alive inside a large fish, or even Jesus’s bodily resurrection, many Hispanic believers accept the truthfulness of such stories.
 Their concern is not whether the biblical accounts actually happened.
-Instead, their focus is on how to interpret the Bible and seeing how its message can change their lives, particularly those suffering under oppression and poverty—which, when in light of the biblical storyline, sounds a lot like the concern of God’s people throughout redemptive history.
+Instead, their focus is on how to interpret the Bible and see how its message can change their lives.
+Particularly, those suffering from oppression and poverty.
+Which in light of the biblical storyline, sounds a lot like the concern of God’s people throughout redemptive history.

-Since many Westerners live in a culture immersed in a humanistic worldview, thereby spending an inordinate amount of time trying to justify the historicity of the events in the Bible, I think we would do well to listen to how Hispanic Christians focus on the interpretation and application of the Scripture.
-In doing so, we may even discover that we are coming closer to understanding the suffering of God’s people throughout Scripture, as well as the Suffering One who died on our behalf.
+Many Westerners live in a culture immersed in a humanistic worldview.
+As such, they spend an inordinate amount of time trying to justify the historicity of the events in the Bible.
+I think we would do well to listen to how Hispanic Christians focus on the interpretation and application of the Scripture.
+In doing so, we may even discover that we come closer to understanding the suffering of God’s people throughout Scripture.
+As well as the Suffering One who died on our behalf.

 2. Learn to Read Scripture in the Context of Community

-In my experience, many Westerners think that if they simply apply the correct method for studying the Bible, then they will arrive at the correct meaning of a passage.
+In my experience, many Westerners think that if they simply apply the correct method to studying the Bible, then they will arrive at the correct meaning of a passage.
 To be clear, I am not saying that the way we interpret Scripture (what is called hermeneutics) is unimportant.
-What I am saying is that there is more to interpreting Scripture than applying specific rules of grammar.
-Part of that “more” is the church community, that is, those who have something to teach us and who hold us accountable to read Scripture in light of historic Christian orthodoxy (what the church has taught about the Bible through the centuries).
+I am saying that there is more to interpreting Scripture than applying specific rules of grammar.
+Part of that “more” is the church community.
+That is, those who have something to teach us and who hold us accountable to read Scripture in light of historic Christian orthodoxy.

 Many Hispanic believers are inclined to hear about the ways God’s Word has shaped their brothers and sisters in Christ.
 You might even say that David encourages us to do this in Psalm 145:11–12: